waku-org/bounties/Terms-and-Conditions.md

 ## Limitation of Liability

 Status will not be liable to you for any loss or damages suffered by you as a result of your participation in the Bounty Programme, provided that such action or omission did not constitute gross negligence, wilful misconduct or wilful default.
-Without prejudice to the aforementioned, the maximum aggregate liability of Status under the Bounty T&Cs whether in contract or otherwise, will not exceed the amount of the Fee which Status may have paid to you prior to the event causing such liability.
+Without prejudice to the aforementioned, the maximum aggregate liability of Status under the Bounty T&Cs whether in contract or otherwise, will not exceed the amount of the Bounty which Status may have paid to you prior to the event causing such liability.
 Status will not be liable to you for any indirect or consequential loss.

 ## Confidentiality